m-o-leary/car_insurance_prediction/readme.md

 ## TL;DR

-I used `XGBOOST` and got an average auc of > 92% on 10 Fold cross validation using the training dat set.
+I used `XGBOOST` and got an average auc of > 92% on 10 Fold cross validation using the training data set.
 This was helped with feature engineering and CV grid search I believe.
 The most important feature came out to be how long the previous call lasted for in minutes (see below for caveats and next steps).
 ![best model summary](reports/best_model_summary_plot.png)
 **However**, having analyzed the final model I believe that the `CallDurationMins` feature needs more attention as it is not directly something we have complete control over.